Find Faculty Members at MUSC.

 Biography

-Dr. Albayram is an Associate Professor in the Department of Medicine, Department of Pathology and Laboratory, and Department of Neuroscience at the Medical University of South Carolina.
-He earned his M.S. in Neuropharmacology from the Department of Pharmacological Sciences at the University of Southern California in Los Angeles, and completed his Ph.D. in Neurobiology at the Institute of Molecular Psychiatry at the University of Bonn in Germany.
-He subsequently pursued faculty-level training in translational neuroscience at Harvard Medical School.
+Dr. Albayram is an Associate Professor in the Department of Medicine, Department of Pathology and Laboratory Medicine, and Department of Neuroscience at the Medical University of South Carolina.
+His research training began as an undergraduate research fellow at the Medical Research Council Laboratory of Molecular Biology at the University of Cambridge, where he was introduced to rigorous molecular and genetic approaches to biological discovery.
+He earned his M.S. in Pharmaceutical Sciences, with a focus on neuropharmacology, from the University of Southern California in Los Angeles, and completed his Ph.D. in Neurobiology at the Institute of Molecular Psychiatry at the University of Bonn in Germany.
+He subsequently pursued faculty level training in translational neuroscience at Harvard Medical School.

 Selected Publications